-We teach using Experiential Education, or learning by doing and active reflection.
+Learning will be inherently experiential and involve engaging students' head, heart and of course, hands - the primary mediums through which we learn.
 The intergenerational nature of the course enables an exceptional learning experience that can be structured around YOUR learning goals.
 The course will also be supported by a series of media rich presentations, online dialogue, and readings to dig deeper into the art, science and culture of sustainability and resilience.

 The course is demanding and will be full on during the days we're in session.
 However, we endauver to challenge your head, heart and hands in a way that I finds leaves folks exhaused, but in a good way.
 With that in mind, it is not advisable to take this course on while in the process of moving house or during some other life-changing event - we'll take care of that on-course!

 The course is centred around UBC Farm and UBC Main campus, but utilizes Vancouver City and OUR Ecovillage on Vancouver Island as living examples of Permaculture at work.